FabianSand20/FabianSand20/README.md

 <div id="header" align="center">
     <img src="" alt="">
     <h1 align="center"> Hi, I'm Fabián </h1>
-    <h3 align="center">As a web design and development student at CETAV, I am dedicated to honing my skills and staying ahead of industry trends.
-My focus is on delivering exceptional web solutions.
-I am enthusiastic about collaborating with teams, contributing my creativity, and striving for success in every project.</h3>
+    <h3 align="center">I am a Web Designer and Programmer with experience in digital design.
+My goal is to ensure innovative digital experiences and focus them on the user.
+I am passionate about challenging the normal parameters of creativity in projects and my goal is to combine my technical skills with my love for design.
+I always strive to strike a balance between aesthetics and functionality to deliver an exceptional user experience.
+I am committed to my professional growth and contributing to the success of the company in a collaborative and dynamic environment.</h3>
   </div>

   ---